Keristero/onb-modlister/game-client/readme.md

-add a build of the ONB game client here, folder name executable at path /game-client/Release/BattleNetwork
+⚠️ You must add a build of the ONB game client here! ⚠️ The executable must be at path `/game-client/Release/BattleNetwork.exe`